 <A>Results

 Overshoot fallback abundance – During the study period (2010-2017), the annual mean (SD) number of wild steelhead PIT tagged was 664 (281) or an annual mean (SD) proportion of 0.17 (0.05) of the total wild fish.
 Hatchery steelhead were tagged at the same rate but were more abundant (mean = 1,620; SD = 495).
 The annual mean (SD) number of adult wild steelhead previously PIT tagged as juveniles from populations downstream of Priest Rapids Dam (i.e., known overshoots) was 31 (15).
 Annual overshoot fallback estimates from Priest Rapids Dam, based on adults tagged at PRD, averaged 1,135 (range 284-2,355) and 1,656 (range 540-2,879) for wild and hatchery steelhead, respectively, which constituted an average of 25% (range 16-38%) and 16.6% (range 10-24%) of the adjusted Priest Rapids Dam steelhead count for wild and hatchery steelhead (Table 1).
 Wild and hatchery steelhead annual overshoot fallback abundance was significantly correlated (R2 = 0.53, P < 0.04), suggesting factors influencing abundance affected both wild and hatchery steelhead similarly.
 The largest group of fallback steelhead was detected in the Snake River at Ice Harbor Dam (average 456 and 1,321 for wild and hatchery, which was 19.7% and 57% of all fallbacks), followed by the Yakima River at Prosser Dam (average 369 and 34 for wild and hatchery, which was 15.9% and 1.5% of all fallbacks) (Table 2).
+Excluding hatchery steelhead, steelhead from the Snake and Yakima rivers represented 50% and 40% of all wild steelhead fallbacks, respectively.

 Overshoot abundance – The log-log regression model between the estimated overshoot fallback abundance of wild steelhead and the estimated number of overshoot fallback PIT tags from PRD fit the data well.
 For every MCMC draw, including the variation in the dependent and independent variables, as well as the β parameters, we calculated the correlation between the observed and predicted values.
 The mean squared correlation (pseudo-R2) was 0.72.
 Diagnostic plots suggested that the regression assumptions were met.
 The fitted model predicted overshoot abundance at PRD, based on the number of known overshoot PIT tags detected at PRD, with the following estimated parameters: